loverajoel/theproductindex/docs/competitive-market.md

 * **Brand:** Learn how users perceive their brand.
 A strong brand is a huge competitive advantage.
 They can charge higher prices, get the benefit of doubt and have a higher level of customer loyalty.

 * **Speed:** If the company is small, they are more likely to move faster.
 Although is not always the case.
-How fast they can build and ship?
+How fast they can build and ship?.

 ### Feature Table